 Any student who has had a lapse in attendance of at least one semester will be classified as a readmitted student.
 After the lapse in attendance, students will need to reapply and be readmitted before taking further courses at the college.
+If the student is readmitted, they will become subject to the Catalog and Program in effect at the time of their re-entry (exceptions must be approved by the Registrar and V.P. of Academics).
 There is no readmission application fee.
 Students desiring to be readmitted should complete the following:

-- 1. Submit a completed "Returning Student Application" form. - 2.
-Distribute the two personal reference forms and have them returned to the Admissions Office. - 3.
-Submit all college transcripts from college(s) attended after leaving MCC. - 4.
-Student must have no financial indebtedness with MCC and/or other colleges attended. - 5.
+- 1. Submit an email to the Admissions Office (email: admit@mccks.edu) requesting readmission.
+Include the intended class start date and modality (on campus or online), as well as two personal reference names with phone number and email address. - 2.
+Submit all final college transcripts from college(s) attended after leaving MCC. - 3.
+Students must have no financial indebtedness with MCC and/or other colleges attended. - 4.
 Students who have been dismissed for academic or disciplinary reasons must contact the Admissions Office for current readmittance procedures.